david-skalka/StarUML-React-Core-Generator/README.md

   </a>
 </p>

-> An extension for StarUML to generate an entire test driven development ready .NET Core React CRUD application from a UML model.
+> An extension for StarUML to generate an fullstack test driven development ready .NET Core React CRUD application from a UML model.
 Inspired by JHipster and Yellicode bookstore tutorial.
-Simple and modificable for your own technology.
+Minimalistic intended to modification for your own model driven generator technology.

 ### 🏠 [Homepage](https://github.com/david-skalka/StarUML-React-Core-Generator)